 Here are a few useful tips that can help you take better care of your portable air-conditioning unit, ensuring that it lasts for many years to come.

 If your portable air conditioner uses a carbon or HEPA filter, remove that as well.
 Typically, these filters should be replaced rather than cleaned, but follow the manufacturer’s directions regarding their maintenance.
-If you need to replace, these are easily available at different sellers including Amazon in their parts & accessories section
+If you need to replace them, these are easily available at different sellers including Amazon in their parts & accessories section

 Newer models might be easier to clean – the Honeywell MO08CESWK, for instance, comes with a built-in dehumidifier with a continuous drain option which means it can operate unattended for longer periods of time and requires less cleaning.
+You can also clean detachable pipes and hoses with a 50-50 solution of water and vinegar - then rinse them with clean water when you’re done and run the air conditioner on fan-only mode for at least 30-45 minutes after to eliminate the smell of vinegar and dry your unit.

 Apart from draining the water and replacing the filters, to ensure your portable air conditioner is well maintained, make sure you also clean the exterior every few weeks.
 Use a soft, damp cloth to wipe the surface clean (while the unit is switched off) and steer clear of abrasive chemicals or harsh detergents as they may damage the surface.